vidit-sh/redux-sentry-middleware/README.md

 # Sentry Middleware for Redux

-Logs the type of each dispatched action to Raven as "breadcrumbs" and attaches your last action and current Redux state as additional context.
+Logs the type of each dispatched action to Sentry as "breadcrumbs" and attaches your last action and current Redux state as additional context.

 It's a rewrite of [raven-for-redux](https://github.com/captbaritone/raven-for-redux) but with new Sentry unified APIs.